 Stainless steel fixings (type 316) must be used when installing CoreClad to minimise the possibility of bi-metallic corrosion.
+See CoreClad sheet fixing set out on page 9 for more details.

 Windows and doors

 Install windows and doors as set out in the building consent details.
 Refer to E2/AS1 paragraph 9.1.10 and Figure 115 for direct fixed construction or Figure 116 for cavity construction.
 A set of common installation used details have been included in this guide for reference.
 Ensure 5mm clearance of joinery to cladding is maintained.